marcusoftnet/marcusoftnet.github.io/_posts/2025-08-08-flow-is-sacred.md

 Yes, yes — I hear you. *“In our industry, standards say we must...”* or *“That won’t work because...”* or *“We’re not allowed to...”*

 But seriously — what is your flow worth?
-What’s the cost of me (and my two reviewers, from two different departments — I’ve been there) waiting, blocked from moving forward?
+What’s the cost of me (and my two reviewers, from two different departments.
+Oh yes — I’ve worked there too...) waiting, blocked from moving forward?
 Very likely I’ll start something else, jump through hoops to keep busy (double repositories or `git worktree`, anyone?), making things more complicated and slowing flow even more.

-It’s simpler to start with a straightforward mantra: *Flow is sacred.* Let everything else bend to that, and improve your process accordingly.
+It’s simpler to start with a straightforward mantra: *Flow is sacred.* Let everything else subordinate to that decision, and improve your process accordingly.

 Most processes involving multiple people spend most of their time waiting (in my experience).
 This is [a separate blog post I wrote](https://www.marcusoft.net/2018/03/a-simple-diagram-on-flow-efficiency.html) — I’ll just steal the image here.